Mindful Return 201, the next-level course for all overwhelmed working parents, is finally here.

 All of our Mindful Return online programs cost $199 US/person, and this 4-week program is no exception.
 All major credit cards are accepted for payment (in all currencies) through the Ruzuku course website.

 Know you’d benefit from this course but have financial hardship?
-Please fill out and submit the Mindful Return Financial Assistance Application to be considered for a reduced fee to access the program.
+Please fill out and submit our short scholarship form, the Mindful Return Financial Assistance Application, to be considered for a reduced fee to access the program.

 Can’t wait to get to know you in the next cohort!